germal/OpenCVB/README.md

 open Visual Studio for each solution file.
 Build the Debug and Release versions of each with the “Build/Batch Build” Visual Studio menu entry.
 The steps to download and run CMake take about 20 minutes depending on the speed of the network connection.
-The Visual Studio builds should take about an hour depending on the speed of the machine.
+The Visual Studio builds may take an equal amount of time depending on the speed of the machine.

 After all the packages have been built, then there is one environmental variable that needs to be set and it will depend on which version of OpenCV was just